 1. Prep or wash the wheels.

+How to clean aluminum truck wheels.
 Cleaning aluminum truck wheels prior to polishing will remove superficial dirt to check the condition of the wheels.
 Using an aluminum wheel cleaner, rinsing with a hose, or pressure washing loosens dirt, grease, grime, and brake dust on the wheels.
 However, avoid using strong detergents as well as alkaline or acidic cleaners since they can damage the aluminum’s surface and leave dull areas.
 Make sure the wheel is at ambient temperature before applying cleaning chemicals.

 Try cleaning inside the hand holes and around the stud holes for even better results.
 Use a soft-bristle brush (not a wire brush) while applying water to scrub the surface, hand holes, and stud holes.
 Then rinse the wheels off before moving to a sanding or polishing process.
 A thorough pre and/or pre-wash is crucial for successfully polishing aluminum truck wheels.